RIVERS OF LIFE

 Again, in John:

-“That the world may know that thou… hast loved them, as thou hast loved me.”
+“That the world may know that you… have loved them as you have loved me.”

 It is clear that the elect, the individuals called of God from the foundation of the world, are destined to become the Presence, the Glory of God among the nations of saved peoples of the earth.